We've independently reviewed this article to make sure it's as accurate as we can make it.

 #4 Dryer Smells Like Burnt Hair

-This may happen if an animalgot inside the exhaust vent or the vent hose.
+I’ve seen dryers that have a burnt hair smell because there’s an animal inside the exhaust vent or the vent hose.

-Sadly, the animal that is hiding inside your dryer is probably not alive, causing the bad smell to permeate throughout your entire laundry room.
+In such cases, the animal hiding inside is probably not alive, causing the bad smell to permeate your entire laundry room.

 It can be difficult to figure out which animal has made its home behind your dryer.
-That’s why it is important to contact a professional who can take a look at the area behind your dryer and figure out what is going on.
+So, it is important to contact a professional who can look at the area behind your dryer and figure out what is happening.

 #5 Dryer Smells Like a Burning Piece of Metal

-If that’s your case, the first thing you need to do is shut off the dryer.
+If that’s your case, the first thing you need to do is shut off the dryer or turn it off at the circuit breaker.

-Your dryer has a filtration system that is designed to remove dirt particles from your clothing and the air that is being used to dry them.
-You need to change the filter from time to time, or they could start to overheat, leading to a burning smell.
+Your dryer has a filtration system designed to remove dirt particles from your clothing and the air used to dry them.
+If you don’t clean the filter, it could start to overheat and produce a burning smell.

-If you’re looking for a new dryer, don’t forget to check out our specialized buyer’s guide or our dryer brand comparison guide.
-This way, you’ll be able to make an informed decision.
+If you’re looking for a new dryer, don’t forget to check out our specialized buyer’s guide or our dryer brand comparison guide to make an informed decision.

 4 Ways to Prevent Odors from Building Up in Your Dryer

-A few of the most important tips you should keep in mind include:
+A few of the most important tips you should keep in mind are:

 - Clean the lint screen of your dryer every time you use it.
-If you clean the lint screen, you can prevent a lot of these foul odors from coming back to your dryer.
+If you clean the lint screen, you can prevent unpleasant smells from returning to your dryer.
+You’ll also avoid damaging your clothes and fire hazards.

-- Make sure you move laundry from the washing machine to the dryer as quickly as possible.
-Never let it sit inside your washing machine because this will lead to the growth of mold and mildew.
+- Make sure you move laundry from the washing machine to the dryer as quickly as possible to prevent mold growth and unpleasant odors.

-- If your dryer smells a bit musty, you may be able to stop the odor in its tracks by using a mixture of bleach and water.
+- If your dryer smells musty, you can eliminate the odor using vinegar and warm water.
 Then, take a soft cloth and wipe down the inside of the dryer.

-If you follow these tips, you’ll be able to prevent odors from building up in your dryer.
-Remember that if you are unable to address these on your own, you should reach out to a professional who can help you.
+If you follow the tips above, you can prevent smells from building up in your dryer.
+Remember, if you can’t address these issues on your own, you should reach out to a professional for help.

-Remember, if your dryer smells bad, you’ll need to clean the lint screen every time you use your appliance, check the exhaust vent, and avoid leaving wet clothes for too long.
+Remember, if your dryer smells bad, clean the lint screen every time you use your appliance, check the exhaust vent, and avoid leaving wet clothes for too long.

 Don’t forget to reach out to a professional if you need help.